Crein13/ai-image-gallery/backend/README.md

 #### Create Supabase Storage Bucket

-1. Go to your Supabase project dashboard
+1. In your Supabase project dashboard, go to **Storage**
-2. Navigate to **Storage**
-3. Create a bucket named `ai-image-gallery`
+2. Create a new bucket named `ai-image-gallery`
-4. Choose visibility: Public (simple, use getPublicUrl) or Private (use signed URLs)
+3. Set visibility to Public or Private based on your needs
-5. Configure Storage Policies (see examples below)
+4. Configure bucket policies for user-based access (see Storage Policies section below)

 #### Run SQL Schema